 They are available in a hue of pinks from the pale ‘Elsie Heugh’ to the deep ‘Wine Red’ and many shades in between.

-The clear white Sidalcea blooms of candida and candida ‘Bianca’ are stunning.
+The crisp white Sidalcea blooms of candida ‘Bianca’ are stunning.

-Upright stems above a mound of green foliage form spires with many mallow-like flowers from end of June to the first frosts with a little deadheading.
+Upright stems above a mound of green foliage (and interesting ‘hen’s feet-shaped second tier of foliage) form spires with many mallow-like flowers from end of June to the first frosts with a little deadheading.

 They are generally pest & disease free and rabbits do not touch our nursery stock.
-If hollyhock rust appears on any foliage cut off the affected leaves as soon as possible and destroy them.
+If hollyhock rust appears on any foliage cut off the affected leaves as soon as possible and destroy the damaged foliage.

 Propagation is best done by division in spring.